codesharedot/qtum-price-ruby/README.md

-# lykke price
+# bottos price

-Gets the lykke price with Python (from JSON).
+Gets the bottos price with Python (from JSON).

 https://pythonbasics.org